ReadShade/ReadShade/source/addons/shadertoggler.rst

 3. Configuring the Add-on
 -------------------------

-Enter a name for the effect, such as "CA 01," in the :guilabel:`Name Box`:
+Type a name for the effect, like "CA 01," into the :guilabel:`Name Box`:

 .. figure:: shadertoggler/shadertoggler6.png